Empire Skyline View

 • How to see the sunset at the Empire State Building?
 It seems simple enough, but the best way we know is to head up in advance and stick around to wait for that gorgeous view.

 • Take in the view before heading out on the town.
-Head up to the deck after 10 PM, when its way less crowded.
-A late night visit will open up a whole new side of NYC, complete with an aerial view of the most famous skyline in the country.
+Head up to the deck after 10 PM, when it's way less crowded.
+A late-night visit will open up a whole new perspective of NYC, complete with an aerial view of the most famous skyline in the country.

 • Kids under six are free.
-You are allowed to bring a stroller, but just be sure you are able to fold it before entering the elevator.
+You are allowed to bring a stroller, just be sure you can fold it before entering the elevator.

 • Plan your breaks.
 If you need to use the restrooms, they are located on the second floor before getting in line for the elevators.